Press Release For immediate release

 Contact Iraj Sodagar, Peter Schelkens (firstname.lastname@example.org)

-The final text of ISO/IEC 24800-6 JPSearch Part 6 Reference software was published at this meeting.
-It includes working software to demonstrate the functionality of all published technical parts of the JPSearch standard.
-All parties who are interested in exploiting JPSearch technology are welcomed to download the reference software.
-The JPSearch Reference Software suite contains four independently running software modules:
+The ISO/IEC 24800-6 JPSearch Part 6 - Reference software is also promoted to Draft International Standard ballot status at this meeting.
+It includes working software to demonstrate the functionality of all four technical parts of JPSearch - Parts 2 to 5.
+All parties that are interested in using JPSearch technology are welcome to download and examine the reference software.

 The JPEG web site (http://www.jpeg.org) has sponsorship opportunities for all companies involved in developments around JPEG.
 The marketing departments of interested companies should contact the webmaster, Richard Clark (firstname.lastname@example.org) for this high-traffic site.

-The next (58th) WG 1 Meeting will be held on July 9 - 13, 2012, hosted by the French National Body in Paris, France.
+The next WG 1 Meeting (56th) on November 21-24, 2011 will be hosted by the Swiss National Body in Lausanne, Switzerland.

 More information about JPEG and its work is available at www.jpeg.org or by contacting Iraj Sodagar and Peter Schelkens, the JPEG PR ad hoc group at email@example.com.